 Serve this matzo at your Seder, or you can eat it as you would crackers.
 You can also crush it up to use in other gluten free recipes for Passover.

+- I love making my own homemade matzo.
 I have worked on this recipe for a long time and I finally got my matzo to be crispy, and delicious.

-Ingredient notes:
+Ingredient Notes:

-Optional toppings:
+Optional Toppings:

-- Everything bagel seasoning - This adds a fun flavor to your matzo.
+- Everything Bagel Seasoning - This adds a fun flavor to your matzo.
 I get this at Trader Joe's in their spice section, but Amazon and any grocery store should carry some version of this seasoning.

-- Sesame seeds - I use raw sesame seeds since they toast when they bake with the matzah.
+- Sesame Seeds - I use raw sesame seeds since they toast when they bake with the matzah.

-- Poppy seeds - These are another fun topping to add before baking.
+- Poppy Seeds - These are another fun topping to add before baking.

-Before mixing up the ingredients, preheat your oven to 425º F. If you have a pizza stone, put that into the oven to get nice and hot.
+🔑 Sandi says: Before mixing up the ingredients, preheat your oven to 425º F. If you have a pizza stone, put that into the oven to get nice and hot.
 (Be very careful when taking it out to add the matzo dough!)

-Step 1: Add the dry ingredients to a large bowl and whisk to blend.
-Pour the wet ingredients in.
+Step 1: Add the dry ingredients to a large

 Step 5: Cut your dough into a square.
 Sprinkle with salt and score the dough.
 To score the dough press your fork into the dough in rows.
 This will keep your dough from puffing up too much while baking.

-Step 7: I bake this on the pizza stone but because the matzo dough is so thin, I put the parchment paper and rolled out matzo dough right onto the pizza stone.
+Step 7: I bake this on the pizza stone but because the matzo dough is so thin, I put the parchment paper and rolled out the matzo dough right onto the pizza stone.

 Tips and Recipe FAQ: